eProsima/Fast-DDS-docs/docs/fastdds/env_vars/env_vars.rst

 ``ROS_DISCOVERY_SERVER``
-    When this variable is set it configures the participant as a client of :ref:`Server-Client Discovery<discovery_server>` provided the
+    Setting this variable configures the participant as a client of :ref:`Server-Client Discovery<discovery_server>` provided its
-    :ref:`dds_layer_domainParticipant`'s |discoveryProtocol| has been left configured as default.
+    :ref:`dds_layer_domainParticipant`'s |discoveryProtocol| setting has been left configured as default.
+    More information on configuring the DomainParticipant can be found in :ref:`participantprofiles`.
     The value of the variable must list the locator of the server in the form of the IP address (e.g., '192.168.2.23') or IP-port pair (e.g., '192.168.2.23:24353').
     If no port is specified, the default port 11811 is used.
-For more information on how to configure the discovery mechanism in *Fast DDS*, please refer to ::ref:`discovery`.
+For more information on how to configure the discovery mechanism in *Fast DDS*, please refer to :ref:`discovery`.

     To set more than one address they must be separated by semicolons.
     The server's Id is determined by their position in the list.